bigeasy/cadence/diary.md

 What it shouldn't do is what it does now.
 It returns multiple errors for a callback.
-It needs to either return the first error encountered, or else it needs to return it's own error that contians a list of caught errors.
+It needs to either return the first error encountered, or else it needs to return it's own error that contains a list of caught errors.

 Currently, I'm favoring the first one, because exceptions are exceptions.
 They are exceptional, they are not supposed to happen.
 If the file system is full, or